 As you may know, the challenge of creating a sustainable society that operates in harmony with the earth’s systems is a key reason I entered politics years ago.
-In 2015 our government was elected in part on a promise to renew Canada’s protection of our environment and fight climate change.
-I am proud the government’s overall environmental record; in fact this could be considered one of the most environmentally conscious governments in the history of North America.
+In 2019 our government was re-elected in part on a promise to increase Canada’s protection of our environment and continue to fight climate change.
+I am proud of the government’s overall environmental record; in fact this could be considered one of the most environmentally conscious governments in the history of North America.

 Canada is committed to international climate leadership:

 - Pledged to implement a plan to reduce emissions by 30% from 2005 levels by 2030, while pressing for a more ambitious Paris climate agreement.